 Choose Your Platform

 Focus on asking clients to post their reviews on one or two platforms.
-You want to create a strong presence in one or two places, rather than a handful of reviews everywhere.
+You want to create a strong presence in one or two review sites, rather than a handful of reviews everywhere.
+Yelp will push hard to get your business.
+Before you sign up with them, understand that Yelp’s business model is to make money.
+You will be stuck in a hamster wheel that only increases in price as you pay to hide negative reviews.

-One of the most important places to have reviews is on Google.
+One of the most important places to have client reviews is on Google.
 It’s the first place many potential clients go, and Google uses these reviews as a part of SEO ranking.
+Google My Business is the box that shows up on the right side of the screen of the search engine results for local businesses.
+Your law firm is a local business, and your firm’s company card will show up here.
+It should include reviews along with your firm’s phone number and address.

 There are several lawyer niche websites that have lawyer reviews.
 You’ve probably heard of Avvo Law Directory, Lawyers.com, or Martindale.
 These websites tend to rank high on SEO so it can be helpful to have positive reviews on these high-profile sites.